tawfikhammad/Image-classification-projects/README.md

 2. **Rock-Paper-Scissors Classifier**: This model is trained to classify images of human hand gestures representing rock, paper, or scissors.

+3. **Intel images classification**: This model is trained to classify images of Natural Scenes around the world distributed under 6 categories.

+---

 ## Dataset

 The models in this repository were trained on the following datasets: